Famous Last Names – Celebrating Women’s History Month

 When you hear the names Mozart, Mendelssohn, and Mahler, chances are that male musicians come to mind.
 However, many of these famous names in classical music had female counterparts that played an essential role in the development of music.
 Historically, most women were discouraged from seeking professional careers in music… but that didn’t stop them from trying.

-Let’s get to know some of the women behind famous last names in classical music:
+In honor of Women’s History Month, let’s get to know some of the women behind famous last names in classical music:

 Francesca Caccini (1587-1640)